SRvSaha/CoWinVaccineSlotFinder/README.md

 ## Technical Details

-It's a simple Console Application being developed using .NET Core 3.1 and C#.
+It's a simple Cross-Platform Console Application being developed using .NET Core 3.1 and C#.

 Currently, only the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) is integrated to get all the available slots in a particular district and to book the slot in First-Come-First-Serve Basic, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.